 This change could be down to a number of factors, including the skyrocketing price of gold or the possible decline of yellow gold’s popularity.

 So the question I hope to answer is this… are yellow gold wristwatches still fashionable?This blog was first published on 8th July 2021 and was updated on 24th May 2022.

-There really isn’t a simple answer to this considering these days, fashion trends change all the time.
-But, if we were to look at the trends of the current market, then statistics show a huge decline in yellow gold and precious metal wristwatch sales by approximately 25% (according to FH reports in 2016/2017).
+There really isn’t a simple answer to this considering these days.
+Fashion trends change all the time.
+But, if we were to look at the trends of the current market, then statistics show a huge decline in yellow gold and precious metal wristwatch sales by approximately 25%, according to reports from the Federation of the Swiss Watch Industry/FH in 2016/2017.

 Changes in demand